Learn how to profit from neutral trading strategies in sideways markets using technical indicators, risk management, and options strategies.

 Certain technical indicators can help confirm a sideways market:

-- Bollinger Bands: The 20-day simple moving average (SMA) serves as the centerline, while the upper and lower bands at two standard deviations form the range.
-If prices consistently stay within these bands, it’s a strong sign of a sideways market (about 95% of movements).
+• Bollinger Bands: The 20-period simple moving average (SMA) serves as the centerline, while the upper and lower bands at two standard deviations form an expected range.
+Under an assumption of roughly normal returns, about 95% of observations fall within ±2 standard deviations—this is a guideline, not a guarantee.

-- RSI (Relative Strength Index): Watch for the RSI to oscillate between 30 (oversold) and 70 (overbought), with prices often bouncing back from these levels.
+• RSI (Relative Strength Index): Watch for RSI to oscillate between 30 (oversold) and 70 (overbought); in ranges, price often mean-reverts near these levels.

 "The RSI works best in trading ranges rather than trending markets." – Investopedia

-These indicators help you zero in on key price levels, setting the stage for identifying support and resistance zones.
+These indicators help you zero in on key price levels, setting the stage for identifying support and resistance zones and range breaks.

 Finding Support and Resistance